Adrien-Courses/R5D11-website/content/agile/productivite.md

 - S'adapter rapidement aux changements
 - Améliorer continuellement les processus de l'équipe

+> I might argue that a successful project is one that delivers more business value than the cost of the project.
+[Cannot Measure Productivity](https://martinfowler.com/bliki/CannotMeasureProductivity.html)

 On notera également qu'**on suit la productivité de l'équipe**, on ne suit pas la productivité de l'individu, car on veut créer les conditions de la collaboration et on ne souhaite pas passer du côté obscur du productivisme
+De plus, Martin Fowler nous propose l'argument suivant.

+> If team productivity is hard to figure out, it's even harder to measure the contribution of individuals on that team.
+You can get a rough sense of a team's output by looking at how many features they deliver per iteration.
+It's a crude sense, but you can get a sense of whether a team's speeding up, or a rough sense if one team is more productive than another. **But individual contributions are much harder to assess**. **While some people may be responsible for implementing features, others may play a supporting role** - helping others to implement their features. **Their contribution is that they are raising the whole team's productivity** - but it's very hard to get a sense of their individual output unless you are a developer on that team.

+## Néanmoins ...
+Suite à la lecture de livres et d'articles, je vous encourage également à aller lire le sujet de réflexion [Impossible de mesurer la productivité]({{< ref "mesurer_productivite" >}}).